On this page;

 – TGV French Railways.
 With the TGV (train à grande vitesse) once you get to Lille, you can travel onto many other towns and cities in France and Europe.
 More about TGV trains in France and Europe.
 BOOK a FARE

-– French Motorail.
+– French Autorail (was Motorail).
 Calais to Brive, Toulouse, Narbonne, Avignon and Nice.

 Travelling by TGV in France is quick and easy, and you can start your journey in the United Kingdom By TGV you can travel from Paris to Lyon in 1 hour and 55 minutes.